Personal injury insurance for university students in Sweden

 Where can I find out more?

 The Terms and Conditions for this insurance provide detailed information regarding coverage.
-We recommend that you read up on your student insurance - you can find the document below.
+We recommend that you read up on your student insurance - you can find the document above.

 |Claim Application Form - Personal injury insurance for student (PDF, 232 KB)|